eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the national and European levels.
-The schemes will rely on the identified certification schemes to provide assurance, either in a composite approach, or through the establishment of assumptions on external components, such as the Wallet users' devices.
+The schemes will rely on the identified certification schemes to provide assurance, either in a composite approach, or through the establishment of assumptions on external components, such as the Wallet Users' devices.

 Finally, non-cybersecurity requirements should ensure functional interoperability of the EUDI Wallet.
 To this end, the IA aims to define a requirement to CABs for functional testing, for example supported by test-suites or test cases.

-#### 7.2.2 Certification of EUDI Wallet Solutions in the long term
+#### 7.2.2 Certification of Wallet Solutions in the long term

 In parallel to the work described above, ENISA is requested to draft a dedicated European cybersecurity certification scheme for the EUDI